-However, some of the back-end web developer responsibilities include creating and maintaining web applications, evaluating the efficiency and speed of present applications, writing high-quality code, QA testing, troubleshooting, debugging, and more.
+However, some of the back-end web developer responsibilities include creating and maintaining web applications, evaluating the efficiency and speed of present applications, writing high-quality code, working with QA developers for software testing, troubleshooting, debugging, and more.
 To get started, it helps to learn Python, PHP, Ruby, SQL, REST, and SOAP.

 Is It Hard To Become a Full Stack Developer?

 Think about the timeline you are willing to set to pursue your dreams and build your educational programs accordingly.